hcp-uw/club-website/src/back_end/docs/Events.md

   ```
   [
     {
-      key: <String>,
-      value: {
       Attendees: <int>,
       Date: <DateString>,
       Description: <String>,
       Image: <URL>,
       Location: <String>,
+      Name: <String>m
       Sponsor: <String>
-      }
     },
     {
-      key: 'EventFuture',
-      value: {
       Attendees: 21,
       Date: '2192-10-20T16:00-07:00',
       Description: 'This is an event in the future',
       Image: 'blob (do not use, not yet implemented)',
       Location: 'UW?',
       Sponsor: 'Tettie'
-      }
     },
     ...
   ]